lambdaclass/concrete/ROADMAP.md

    workload should compare the safe-indexed version and the unsafe-pointer version, then prove the unsafe version's assumptions are visible in reports and checked in debug/profile gates.
+   The pressure test should deliberately exercise the cases from the Zig/Rust unsafe-code debate: stack-top pointer movement, array/slice access, closure or upvalue-like indirection, allocator-triggered collection/checking, and a path where a safe-index/handle version is simpler but measurably different from the unsafe pointer version.
+The output is not a performance claim; it is an ergonomics/evidence stress test.
 8. Add FFI/trusted-boundary red-team tests: wrong length, stale pointer, null pointer, alignment mismatch, double free, missing capability, hidden allocation, and wrapper that forgets to report the underlying trusted call.